- Are utilities included in my monthly rent?

 - There are currently no apartments available for lease at the affordable community I’m interested in.
 What can I do?

 We strongly recommend that you join the waiting list for the community.
 Although some of our communities are currently at full occupancy, the unparalleled living experience they offer is well worth the wait.

 In the meantime, we’ll do our best to find a home for you at one of our other communities.

 - How long do I have after my application has been approved by all parties to move in?

 - You must take possession of the unit within 15 days of the unit becoming available.

 - What is the timeframe that I must submit all necessary paperwork for approval?

 - Requested paperwork must be submitted to our Compliance Department within five working days.

 - Is my $50 application fee refundable if I don’t get accepted or approved?

-Once your application is run (credit and criminal), it becomes non-refundable.
+When a unit becomes available for you, a $50 application fee will be required.
+Once we begin the application screening process, the application fee becomes non-refundable.
 Your application will only be processed if we have a unit for you.
-If you get placed on the waiting list, the application fee will be refunded to you.
-When a unit becomes available for you, a $50 application fee will be required for a credit and criminal background check.
+If you are placed on the waiting list, the application fee will be refunded to you.